-To get our quarterly e-mail, which can be unsubscribed at any time, please leave your email address here
+To get our occasional e-mail Summary, which can be unsubscribed at any time, please leave your email address here

 TISSUE HAS A POSITIVE ENVIRONMENTAL STORY

 “Renewable”, “Recycled” and “CO2 Reduction” are extremely hot topics these days and the paper and tissue industry have a very positive story to tell with respect to these issues.
 The Renewable wood fibers used in papermaking quite literally grow on trees, and come mainly from sustainable, managed forests and tree plantations.
 It is hard to think of any other major manufacturing industry that uses such a high proportion of renewable resources as its primary raw material.

 Recycled fibers also play an important role as a raw material for tissue paper products, making up around 35% of the total fibers going into tissue making worldwide.
 Today, worldwide demand for recycled wood fibers is so great that essentially all recycled fibers that can be used, are being used.
 Wood fibers are naturally degraded after they are recycled 3-5 times, so therefore new fibers must always be coming into the system.